hdShang/arxiv-daily/docs/cs-LG/2025-06-19/papers/250616035v2-vision-guided-chunking-is-all-you-need-enhancing-rag-with-multimodal.md

 ---
 layout: default
-title: Vision-Guided Chunking Is All You Need: Enhancing RAG with Multimodal Document Understanding
+title: "Vision-Guided Chunking Is All You Need: Enhancing RAG with Multimodal Document Understanding"
 ---

 # Vision-Guided Chunking Is All You Need: Enhancing RAG with Multimodal Document Understanding